MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 The 26-year-old posted a .797 OPS with 28 home runs and 28 stolen bases last season while making a smooth transition from the outfield to first base defensively and proving more than capable of taming pitcher-friendly Petco Park.

-His hard contact rate (33.6 to 43.9 percent) and flyball rate (33.9 to 41.0 percent) are both way up and the first 30-homer season of his career could be coming as a result.
+His hard contact rate (33.6 to 43.9 percent) and flyball rate (33.9 to 41.0 percent) are both way up, and the first 30-homer season of his career could be coming as a result.
 The defensive metrics have been less-than-stellar, but he's still capable of being a solid defender.

 18. Lucas Duda, New York Mets (Preseason Rank: 29)